mever-team/aicard-eval/README.md

 # AICard-Eval

 This is a package created under the AI-CODE and it's part of the transparency services for AI model cards.
 Its purpose is to provide a single tool for evaluating AI models.
-The output is standardized and ment (but not restricted) to be used as an import for aicard package.
+The output is standardized and meant (but not restricted) to be used as an import for aicard package.

 *Notice:*
 *This is an alpha version.
 Some functions might not work as intended.
 Suported cases are text and image classifications (binary, multiclass, and multilabel),  and object detection.*